For daily wit & wisdom, sign up for the Almanac newsletter.

 Cayenne is rich in vitamins.
 One fresh pepper has 72% of the recommended daily amount of vitamin C and 50% of vitamin A!
 Even a teaspoon of dried cayenne powder gets you 15% of your daily vitamin A.

-This spice has many many benefits but if you have a stomach ache, it’s very helpful for digestion, increasing gastric juices to break down food.
-Also, as with with other hot peppers, cayenne contains capsaicin which relieves pain.
+This spice has many, many benefits.
+If you have a stomach ache, it’s very helpful for digestion, increasing gastric juices to break down food.
+Also, as with with other hot peppers, cayenne contains capsaicin, which relieves pain.
 Cayenne peppers have also been shown to help relieve headaches.
 Creams made from the potent spice can be rubbed on your skin to treat arthritis pain.
 Some evidence suggests that spicy peppers are good for an achy (or stuffy) head, clearing congestion.

 Simply add a teaspoon of cayenne pepper to any dish from a stir-fry to a chili or tacos.
-Or, sprinkle cayenne in coffee or hot chocolate like the Mexicans do.
+Or, sprinkle cayenne in coffee or hot chocolate like people in Mexican do.

 Thyme is a spice cupboard workhorse.
-All varieties contain an important ingredient, thymol.
-Thymol is the volatile oil responsible for the antiseptic and antimicrobial properties found in the plant species, Thymus vulgaris.
+All varieties contain an important ingredient, thymol, which is the volatile oil responsible for the antiseptic and antimicrobial properties found in the plant species Thymus vulgaris.
 Thymol is one of the main ingredients in common mouthwash and many of the cleaning agents on the market.
 The properties of thymol lend themselves to killing germs and fighting infection.

 5. Cinnamon